ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-openldap-tutorial.md

 ## Conclusion
 {: #conclusion}

-You have now successfully integrated OpenLDAP with {{site.data.keyword.spectrum_full_notm}} to provide centralized authentication and directory services, which enable you to use your existing LDAP infrastructure for authentication.
-You have also enabled secure and streamlined user access to {{site.data.keyword.spectrum_full_notm}}.
+You have now successfully integrated OpenLDAP with {{site.data.keyword.spectrum_full}} to provide centralized authentication and directory services, which enable you to use your existing LDAP infrastructure for authentication.
+You have also enabled secure and streamlined user access to {{site.data.keyword.spectrum_full}}.